bstarynk/osis2016webtech/README.md

 see http://creativecommons.org/licenses/by-sa/4.0

 ## building the slides
-Run `rubber -d starynkevitch-osis2016` on Linux
+Run `rubber -d starynkevitch-osis2016` on Linux; the resulting slides are the `starynkevitch-osis2016.pdf` file.

 ## author
 Basile Starynkevitch (France)